-- 1 Create a server certificate. - 1a In iManager, log in to the connected eDirectory server with administrator rights. - 1b Click Roles and Tasks > NetIQ Certificate Server > Create Server Certificate. - 1c Select the server and provide a nickname for the certificate.

-The nickname is same that you specified for Certificate Alias while installing Identity Manager Exchange Service.
-For more information see Step 6 on page 23.

-- 1d Click Next, then click Finish to complete the certificate creation. - 2 Import the server certificate from the connected eDirectory server and save it to a file in the pfx format. - 2a In iManager, log in to the connected eDirectory server with administrator rights. - 2b Click Roles and Tasks > NetIQ Certificate Access > Server Certificates, then select any server certificate. - 2c Click Export. - 2d Select the certificate by nickname and select Export Private Key. - 2e Enter the password and click Next. - 2f To save the certificate to a file, click Save the exported certificate. - 3 Import the certificate to the trusted store of the Windows server on which you will run Identity Manager Exchange Service. - 3a Copy the .pfx file to the Windows server. - 3b Click Start > Run> mmc. - 3c Click File > Add/Remove Snap-in. - 3d Select Certificates and click Add to import this snap-in by choosing Computer account. - 3e Click Finish. - 3f Navigate to Certificates > Trusted Root Certification Authorities. - 3g Right-click and then select All Tasks > Import. - 3h On the Welcome to the Certificate Import Wizard page, click Next. - 3i Click Browse and select the eDirectory certificate you exported in Step 2. - 3j Specify the password and click Next. - 3k Click Finish to import the certificate into the trust store. - 4 Start Identity Manager Exchange Service.
-For more information, see "Verifying and Starting the Identity Manager Exchange Service" on page 24. - 5 Open the following Exchange service URL from your browser:
+- Create a server certificate. - 1a In iManager, log in to the connected eDirectory server with administrator rights. - 1b Click Roles and Tasks > NetIQ Certificate Server > Create Server Certificate. - 1c Select the server and provide a nickname for the certificate. - The nickname is same that you specified for Certificate Alias (example azuread as shown in previous section) while installing Identity Manager Exchange Service. - 1d Click Next, then click Finish to complete the certificate creation. - 2 Export the server certificate from the connected eDirectory server and save it to a file in the pfx format. - 2a In iManager, log in to the connected eDirectory server with administrator rights. - 2b Click Roles and Tasks > NetIQ Certificate Access > Server Certificates, then select any server certificate. - 2c Click Export. - 2d Select the certificate by nickname and select Export Private Key. - 2e Enter the password and click Next. - 2f To save the certificate to a file, click Save the exported certificate. - 3 Import the certificate to the trusted store of the Windows server on which you will run Identity Manager Exchange Service. - 3a Copy the .pfx file to the Windows server. - 3b Click Start > Run> mmc. - 3c Click File > Add/Remove Snap-in. - 3d Select Certificates and click Add to import this snap-in by choosing Computer account. - 3e Click Finish. - 3f Navigate to Certificates > Trusted Root Certification Authorities. - 3g Right-click and then select All Tasks > Import. - 3h On the Welcome to the Certificate Import Wizard page, click Next. - 3i Click Browse and select the eDirectory certificate you exported in Step 2. - 3j Specify the password and click Next. - 3k Click Finish to import the certificate into the trust store. - 4 Start Identity Manager Exchange Service.
+For more information, see "Verifying and Starting the Identity Manager Exchange Service" on page 24. - 5 Open the following Exchange service URL from your browser: - https://<Exchange_Service>:Port/ExchServer - 6 Obtain the public certificate and import it into the same keystore which was created and placed in IDM Server as mentioned in Step 2g on page 39 (for example, the keystore azuread as shown in the example for the Azure graph endpoint).

-https://<Exchange_Service>:Port/ExchServer

-6 Obtain the public certificate and import it into the same keystore which was created for the Azure graph endpoint.